Andy Zaltzman

-Andrew Zaltzman (born 6 October 1974) is a British comedian and statistician.
+Andrew Zaltzman (born 1974 or 1975) is a British comedian and cricket statistician.
 His comedy largely deals in topical and sport-related material.
 He has worked with John Oliver, with their work together including Political Animal, The Department and The Bugle.
-Since 2016 he has been a statistician for BBC Radio's Test Match Special cricket commentaries, and since 2020 the presenter of Radio 4's The News Quiz.
-On television, in 2024, he won the eighteenth series of Taskmaster against Babatunde Aléshé, Emma Sidi, Jack Dee, and Rosie Jones.
+Since 2016 he has been a cricket statistician for BBC Radio's Test Match Special cricket commentaries, and since 2020 the presenter of Radio 4's The News Quiz.
+On television, in 2024, he won the eighteenth series of Taskmaster against Babatunde Aléshé, Emma Sidi, Jack Dee and Rosie Jones, famously coining the catch phrase “Nexus of Truth”.

-Early life
+Early life and education

-Born in Hammersmith, west London, Zaltzman is of Lithuanian-Jewish ancestry.
-He is the son of South African sculptor Zack Zaltzman and is the older brother of Helen Zaltzman, of The Allusionist and Answer Me This! podcasts.
+Andrew Zaltzman was born in Hammersmith, west London, of Lithuanian-Jewish ancestry.
+He is the son of Zechariah "Zack" Zaltzman who was originally from South Africa, a management consultant who became a sculptor.
+Andy is the elder brother of Helen Zaltzman, of The Allusionist and Answer Me This! podcasts, and has an elder brother called Rick who works in business.
+Zaltzman mostly grew up in Tunbridge Wells, but for a few years lived next to a cricket field in Fordcombe.

-From his prep school, Holmewood House School in Langton Green, Kent, he then attended the private Tonbridge School.
-He studied Classics at University College, Oxford.
-While at university, Zaltzman was sports editor for The Oxford Student.
+Zaltzman was privately educated, first at Holmewood House School, a prep school in Langton Green, and subsequently Tonbridge School in Kent.
+He studied classics at the University of Oxford where he was an undergraduate student at University College.
+He initially wanted to be a sports journalist, and served as sports editor for The Oxford Student.